 - 13 May

-Above: Protomelas labridens Photo by Rick Borstein.
+Above: Mylochromis ericotaenia Photo by Rick Borstein.
 Video available below.

-Protomelas labridens, is a large, mouthbrooding haplochromine cichlid from Lake Malawi, Africa.
-This fish was first typed by Trewavas in 1935 and it is rarely exported to the hobby.
+Mylochromis ericotaenia, is a large, mouthbrooding haplochromine cichlid from Lake Malawi, Africa.
+This fish was first typed by Regani in 1922.

-In the wild, Protomelas labridens picks small invertebrates from plant leaves.
-They are not difficult to feed in the aquarium.
+I haven't found much research on the food items for Mylochromis ericotaenia in the lake.
+My guess is that they are an invertebrate sand picker and might opportunistically eat some small fish.
+Regardless, this fish is not difficult to feed in the aquarium.
 I offered Tetra Cichlid Sticks, Exreme Big Fella, Dainichi Veggie Deluxe and the occasional treat of Repashy gel food.

-Protomelas labridens is not a fish you will find in the hobby very much.
-Until recently, only wild specimens were available.
-I would guess that wild caught adults would go for $50-80 each.
+Mylochromis ericotaenia is not a fish you will find at an ordinary pet shop.
+On the web, you may be able to find wild caught adults for about $50-80 each.
 F1 fry, if you could find them, would be $5-8 each.